Arma Reforger Marine Milsim / Recruiting Station

 Entry Evaluation

-New members are evaluated on movement, weapon safety, radio procedure, teamwork, and ability to follow orders.
-The website’s MOS pages give them a reference point before they start unit training.
+New members are evaluated on movement, weapon handling, radio procedure, teamwork, and ability to follow orders.
+The MOS pages give them a reference point before training starts.

 03